-It is also important to note the subtle differences between these two points that highlight different strengths of our chosen simulation based design approach.
-The first of these points reinforces the usefulness of the simulator as a proving ground.
+It is important to understand these two points that highlight different strengths of a simulation based design approach.
 Though significant effort has been expended to accurately model the on-board sensors and dynamics of the vehicle, the simulator generally overestimates system performance.
 As such, ideas that have been implemented in the simulator without success are unlikely to perform any better in the real world, where additional noise and non-optimal conditions are constantly present.
-These ideas can then be eliminated from consideration.
-The implications of the second point are a little more subtle.
-One interpretation of this point can be taken is that the performance of behavioral algorithms that show success in the real world will show qualitatively similar performance in both the real world and the simulator.
-Therefore, ideas that have been implemented and validated in the real world can be compared in the simulator to differentiate their performance.
+Similarly, ideas that work in the real world will almost certainly work in simulation where conditions are ideal.